rust-embedded/wg/rfcs/0000-embedded-rust-showcase.md

 The main embedded Rust website will contain a shortlist of especially notable projects, but is aimed at presenting a very high-level overview to all users including non-technical users.
-This proposed list would be able to present more projects in more detail, and will require that their source code is publically available so embedded developers interested in Rust can inspect it.
+This proposed list would be able to present more projects in more detail, and will require that their source code is publicly available so embedded developers interested in Rust can inspect it.

 # Detailed design